trilitech/tezos-developer-docs/docs/tutorials/bake-with-ledger/run-baker.md

 Complete the [Step 1: Run an Octez node](/tutorials/join-dal-baker/run-node) of the tutorial, and make following changes in [Step 2: Set up a baker account](/tutorials/join-dal-baker/prepare-account).

- - If you **want to use a consensus key**, instead of generating it, use the Ledger key.
-To do so, import it from the `octez-signer` remote with the following command:

-    ```bash
-    octez-client import secret key consensus_key remote:tz...
-    ```

-    > Replace the `tz...` with the public key hash of your Ledger baking key.

-    You can then continue to set up your baker account.

-    By registering your baker as a delegate with the ledger key as the consensus key, the baker daemon will sign using the Ledger.
+You can use your Ledger key as your main baker key or you could use Ledger key as consensus key.

- - If you **don't want to use a consensus key**, use your Ledger key directly as a baker.
-Import it from the `octez-signer` remote with the following command:
+ - To **use the Ledger key as your main baker key**, import it from the `octez-signer` remote with the following command:

     ```bash
     octez-client import secret key my_baker remote:tz...